tsuyokoya/vibify/proposal.md

 The main source of the data will be provided by the [Spotify API](https://developer.spotify.com/documentation/web-api/).
 Some useful endpoints are:

 - ”Get User’s Top Items” / “Get Followed Artists” / “Get Featured Playlists” / “Get New Releases” - may be potential pools of songs from which playlists are created
-- “Get Tracks’ Audio Features” - each track has features that can be used to determine its perceived mood / energy (Danceability, Energy, Tempo, Valence)
+- “Get Tracks’ Audio Features” - each track has features that can be used to determine its perceived mood / energy (Danceability, Energy, Tempo, Valence).
+Also contains a "preview_url" that can be used to preview a 30 second snippet of a song.
 - “Create Playlist” - create the playlist based on songs determined to fit user mood

 ## Database Schema: